2021 Applying to Graduate School in International Affairs

 • PhD in Public Affairs

 Financial Aid/Scholarships: Princeton has one application deadline and one admissions cycle.
-All admitted students receive full financial support for tuition.
+All admitted students receive full financial support for tuition and required fees.

 Standardized Exam Scores: The GRE is required for the MPA.
 The MPP and PhD programs are test-optional.